 to accept for the money you do have (or even better save up to the ones you really

 Leica Ultravid, Zeiss FL, Swarovski EL, Nikon, etc., verses middle priced binoculars will continue to be a hot topic.
-But note that the top name brands all have established quality products that have stand the test of time and demanding consumers.
+Note however that Nikon makes really lousy binoculars as well as high end versions, so you cannot go by name alone.

 Image Stabilized binoculars

 It becomes very difficult to keep the image steady when using a high powered binocular over 10x.
 The image will blur unless you use some type of image stabilization.
 Some people put their binos on a stick, often called the Finn-Stick after the inception of finish birders mounting their binos on a sawed off hockey stick.
 Others tether it to a tripod or monopod.
 But there are built in image stabilization as well.
 This is very useful when seabirding for obvious reasons.

 Newcon Optik have an entirely mechanical image stabilized binocular that doesn't need batteries.